CSCfi/csc-user-guide/docs/computing/connecting.md

     * If you want to copy the public key from a public key file created by PuTTYgen, then edit the file first so that everything is on one row only and does not include any spaces in the key itself.

-### Setting up your SSH keys in MyCSC portal

-!!! warning "Note"
-    Setting up your SSH keys in the [MyCSC](https://my.csc.fi) portal is currently available only for the [LUMI environment](https://docs.lumi-supercomputer.eu/).

-You can set up your SSH keys in the MyCSC portal by following these steps

-1. Login to [MyCSC](https://my.csc.fi) with your CSC or HAKA/VIRTU credentials
-2. Proceed to 'My profile' section (top right)
-3. Scroll down to the end of the page where you find the section 'SSH PUBLIC KEYS'
-4. Click 'Modify' and select 'Add new...' to add your SSH key
-5. Paste your **public** SSH key to the text field.
-Supported keys are: RSA 2048, ECDSA 521, ED25519 256.
-6. Click 'Add' and then 'Confirm' which will trigger re-authentication to the portal
-7. Now you can see your SSH key stored to your profile

 ### SSH keys with MobaXterm